sunfounder/kepler-kit/docs/source/video_course/lesson72.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 72 :  Understanding Using Dictionaries in MicroPython
+Lesson 72:  Understanding Using Dictionaries in MicroPython
 ===================================================================================

 This tutorial covers using dictionaries in Python with the Raspberry Pi Pico W: